Malouf Abraham: Early life and education

 Abraham's father, Nahim Abraham, immigrated to the United States from Lebanon.
 Nahim and his wife eventually settled in Canadian, Texas, where they owned several businesses.
 Born and raised in Canadian, Abraham attended Texas Tech University before dropping out to pursue business ventures.

 Career

 Early in his career, Abraham managed a restaurant, operated a small real estate business, and eventually established an oil and gas venture.
 Abraham became successful in the oil business, and eventually served as the mayor of Canadian.

 In 1966, he was elected to the Texas House of Representatives, serving until 1971.
 In 1970, he was a candidate for the Texas Senate, losing to Max Sherman.
 Abraham then returned to Canadian and resumed his business activities.
 Prior to his death in 1994, Abraham made donations to local organizations and established endowments at Texas Tech University and West Texas A&M University.

 Personal life

-Abraham's son, Malouf Abraham Jr., is a physician and art collector who founded a gallery in Canadian.
+Abraham's son, Malouf Abraham Jr., was a physician and art collector who founded a gallery in Canadian.
 Abraham's grandson, Salem Abraham, is a hedge fund manager.